Zusier/archive/Notes/Windows/system-power-states.md

 ## C-States

-C-States lower power usage by powering down subsystems, here is the list of C-States:
+C-States lower power usage by powering down subsystems, here is a compiled list of C-States:

 ### Main C-States

 - C0: Active, if also at P0, operating at maximum performance.
 - C1: Halted, can resume instantaneously.
 P0 and up only matter at C0
   - Core Clock: Off